phoenix-chronobiology/library/docs/index.md

     * Publications and research materials written by members of the project.
     * Reference materials used by the project.

+    !!! tip
+        The Phoenix Chronobiology Projects' original website resided at `www.phoenix.tc-ieee.org`.
+That site was retired when the host site was refactored.
+You can find older works from the legacy site at **[Hyde](https://phoenix-chronobiology.github.io/hyde/){: target="_blank" }**.

 !!! bug "Site Design Direction"
     ![Idea Under Discussion](images/idea-color.png){ width="100" }
     /// caption